lilye6368/sep10-freedom-project/blog/entry02.md

 ## Engineering Design Process

-I am in the first step of learning in engineering design process (EDP).
+<h4>I am in the first step of learning in engineering design process (EDP).
-My goal within this part is the find problems, fix them, and make a solution, or keep on learning new ones / for code too.
+My goal within this part is the find problems, fix them, and make a solution, or keep on learning new ones / for code too.</h4>

 ## Skills